What are some of the long-term complications of high blood sugar levels?

 - Neuropathy (nerve disease): Numbness or tingling in your feet should be reported to your doctor at your regular visits.
-Check your feet every day for redness, calluses, cracks, or breakdown in the skin tissue.
+Check your feet every day for redness, calluses, cracks or breakdown in the skin tissue.
 If you notice these symptoms before your scheduled visits, notify your doctor immediately.

 Other long-term complications may include:

-- Eye problems, including glaucoma and cataracts
+- Other eye problems, including glaucoma and cataracts

 - Dental problems